For £30 a month you can get five drinks a day.

 You might also be tempted to buy pastries or sarnies at Pret that you wouldn’t normally get, so bear that in mind.

 Plus, as tasty as a hot brew might be and as much as the drinks are “free” past those breakeven numbers, it doesn’t mean you should go overboard.
-Too much caffine and sugar isn’t good for you.
+Too much caffeine and sugar aren’t good for you.